davanstrien/awesome-synthetic-datasets/README.md

 ## Tutorials, guides and educational blog posts

-- [Synthetic data: save money, time and carbon with open source](https://huggingface.co/blog/synthetic-data-save-costs): shows how to use an open-source LLM to create synthetic data to train your customized model in a few steps.
+- [Synthetic data: save money, time and carbon with open source](https://huggingface.co/blog/synthetic-data-save-costs): shows how to use an open-source LLM to create synthetic data to train your customized model in a few steps.=
+- [Generating a dataset of queries for training and fine-tuning ColPali models on a UFO dataset ](https://danielvanstrien.xyz/posts/post-with-code/colpali/2024-09-23-generate_colpali_dataset.html): using a VLM to generate synthetic data for fine-tuning ColPali models.

 ### Examples in this repository